UIL Limited Announces Share Repurchase and Voting Rights Update - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-UIL Limited has announced the repurchase and cancellation of 50,000 ordinary shares at a price of 127.00p per share, bringing the total number of ordinary shares with voting rights to 92,638,602.
-This transaction may impact shareholders’ calculations regarding their interest in the company under the FCA’s Disclosure and Transparency Rules.
+UIL Limited has announced a transaction involving the repurchase and cancellation of 24,388 of its ordinary shares at a price of 127.00p per share, resulting in a new total of 92,614,214 ordinary shares with voting rights.
+This transaction impacts the company’s share structure and may require shareholders to reassess their holdings in accordance with FCA’s Disclosure and Transparency Rules.

 Spark’s Take on GB:UTL Stock